Integrative-Transcriptomics/Classico/Readme.md

 - Statistics_resolved.txt: Allele and SNP statistics after resolution

 ## Compilation
 The .jar file was built using Java version 17.0.5.
-One can build the tool for other Java version using the following commands:
+One can build the tool for other Java versions using the following commands:

 `cd src`